 - Deal five cards to each player.
 Be Careful not to let anyone see your cards.

-- Spread the rest of the cards out in a pile as “the fish pond.”
+- Spread the rest of the cards that weren’t dealt out, into a pile as “the fish pond.”

 - Each player takes turns asking another player for a specific card that matches one of the cards in their hand.
 The youngest player goes first.

-- If the player asked has that card, they hand it to the player who asked for it.
-If they have more than one they had over all of them.
+- If a player is asked for a card that they have in their hand, they hand it to the player who asked for it.
+If they have more than one, they had over all of them.

-- If they don’t have any of those cards they say, “Go fish.”
+- If the player asked, doesn’t have any of those cards, they say, “Go fish.”

-- The player would then take a card from the “fish pile”.
-If the player draws the card they ask for, they get another turn.
+- If the player who did the asking then draws a card from the pile.
+If the card they draw is the same as what they asked for, they get another turn.
 If not, it’s the next person’s turn.

 - The game ends when the last match set is made.